5 Foods To Increase Sperm Count: A Guide For Men Trying To Conceive

 1. Hormonal Imbalance

 Hormonal Imbalance has got a huge effect on the overall health and sexual well-being of men.
-A high Zinc and Iron nutrient diet plays an important role in addressing and preventing the Imbalance, keeping your hormones in harmony to help reclaim your life back.
+A high Zinc and Iron nutrient diet play an important role in addressing and preventing the Imbalance, keeping your hormones in harmony to help reclaim your life back.

 2. Obesity

-3. Past injuries in Pelvic Region
+3. Past Injuries in Pelvic Region

 The protein-rich diet helps restore all the injuries, bringing them back to normal working and life.